cisco/cisco-network-puppet-module/docs/README-agent-install.md

 n7k#
 ~~~

-Connect to the `OAC` Virtual Service using the `virtual-service connect name oac console` command.
+Open a console session to the `OAC` using the `virtual-service connect` command:

+`virtual-service connect name oac console`

+*note: The OAC's root password is initially set to `oac`.
+You are required to change it on initial login.*

 ~~~
 n7k# virtual-service connect name oac console